juliencrn/juliencrn/README.md

 ### Some words about me

 <p>
- <🎯 /> I'm currently building a web3 app, we basically convert Tweets into trading signals.
+ <🎯 /> I'm currently looking for the next adventure.
     <br>
     <☕️‍ /> When I'm not hacking, I sometimes do some freelance work as fullstack TypeScript dev (Last: <a href="http://chefclub.tv">@Chefclub</a>, <a href="http://allfeat.com">@Allfeat</a>).
     <br>
-    <🌱 /> I'm also slowly learning Rust and data-science, but currently diving into functional ddd.
+    <🌱 /> I'm also playing with some topics like Rust, data-science, DDD and functional programming.
     <br>
-    <🍺 /> Beside programming, I am interested in finance, especially in crypto and enjoy to play sports like cycling or calisthenics.
+    <🍺 /> Beside programming, I am interested in finance, especially in crypto and do hydrid training (Weight lifting, Running, Cycling).
 </p>

 ### Some technologies I like working with